sangeet01/MolLens/README.md

 Apache License 2.0 - see LICENSE file.

 ## Citation
 A paper describing NatureMS will be uploaded to arXiv.
-Once available, please cite:
-Sharma, S, Pandey, B. (2025), "NatureMS: A Hardware Optimized, Open Source Pipeline for De Novo Structure Elucidation of Organic and Organometallic Compounds from Mass Spectrometry Data," arXiv preprint.

 ## Contributing
 Fork the repo, submit pull requests, or report issues.
 Contact Sangeet S. via LinkedIn for collaboration.

-## Acknowledgments
-This project utilized ChatGPT for code generation and preliminary testing, Gemini for debugging, and xAI for optimizations.
-The core algorithm was designed entirely by me, and rigorous testing is being conducted to ensure its validity and robustness.

 ## Contact
 Contributions to Nature_MS are welcome!
 Please fork the repository, make your changes, and submit a pull request.
 For questions or to discuss potential contributions, contact [Sangeet Sharma](https://www.linkedin.com/in/sangeet-sangiit01) on LinkedIn.